MicrosoftDocs/microsoft-365-docs-pr.it-IT/microsoft-365/admin/dns/change-nameservers-at-mydomain.md

 ## <a name="change-your-domains-nameserver-ns-records"></a>Modificare i record del server dei nomi del dominio

-Per completare la configurazione del dominio con Microsoft, è necessario modificare i record NS del dominio presso il registrar in modo che puntino ai server dei nomi primari e secondari Microsoft.
-Questo configura Microsoft per aggiornare i record DNS del dominio per l'utente.
+Per completare la configurazione del dominio con Microsoft, è necessario modificare i record NS del dominio presso il registrar in modo che puntino ai server dei nomi primario e secondario Microsoft.
+Questo consente a Microsoft di aggiornare automaticamente i record DNS del dominio.
 Verranno aggiunti tutti i record necessari per il funzionamento della posta elettronica, di Skype for Business online e del sito Web pubblico con il dominio.

 > [!CAUTION]
-> Quando si modificano i record NS del dominio in modo che puntino ai server dei nomi Microsoft, sono coinvolti tutti i servizi attualmente associati al dominio.
-Ad esempio, tutti i messaggi di posta elettronica inviati al dominio (come rob@ *your_domain.* com) inizierà a essere Microsoft dopo aver apportato questa modifica.
+> Quando si modificano i record NS del dominio in modo che puntino ai server dei nomi Microsoft, vengono interessati tutti i servizi attualmente associati al dominio.
+Ad esempio, tutti i messaggi di posta elettronica inviati al dominio ,ad esempio rob@ *your_domain.* com) inizierà a essere visualizzato da Microsoft dopo aver apportato questa modifica.

 > [!IMPORTANT]
 > The following procedure will show you how to delete any other, unwanted nameservers from the list, and also how to add the correct nameservers if they are not already in the list. <br/> When you have completed the steps in this section, the only nameservers that should be listed are these four: